 3. Setting up your content calendar

-To win the game of search engines, you must write about something intriguing, unique, and value-adding for your readers.
+To win the game of search engines, you must write blog posts that are intriguing, unique, and useful for your readers.

 But who is your audience?
-Thus, before writing, create your buyer’s persona.
+Thus, before starting a blog, create your buyer’s persona.
 Identify your target audience, what they are looking for, and how you can help them.